 We commonly refer to baking from scratch to show that we put in that little extra effort, made it with love, and poured over it a tad bit more.
 Now consider these alternative phrases.
 In that kitchen you stepped up to the plate; kept your eye on the prize; got off to a running start.
-Cricket, boxing and foot races are all traceable origins of the common kitchen phrase “from scratch”.
+Cricket, boxing and foot races are all documented sources of earliest use of the phrase.

 One of the earliest uses can be found in Charles Dickens’ Hard Times, published in 1854.

 “To continue in fistic phraseology, he had a genius for coming up to the scratch…”

 In Dickens’ day, boxing rings contained an etched line through the middle.
 To begin a fight, the referee would call each participant “up to the scratch.”
 It is commonly held the word scratch was representative of a starting line or point- a necessary component in all the above-mentioned sports.
 For example, a 1901 article from The Decatur Herald claimed,